Xav83/pluginval_cmake_integration/README.md

 ## Requirements

-Pluginval must be installed on your machine to make the script work.
+- Pluginval must be installed on your machine to make the script work.
 You can found the installation protocole [here](https://github.com/Tracktion/pluginval#installation).

+- The minimal CMake version required is the version 3.18.2

 ## Documentation